nguyendachuy/laravel-analytics/README.md

 Here's some extra info on the arguments you can pass:

-`Period $period`: a Spatie\Analytics\Period object to indicate that start and end date for your query.
+`Period $period`: a NguyenHuy\Analytics\Period object to indicate that start and end date for your query.

 `array $metrics`: an array of metrics to retrieve.
 You can find a list of all metrics [here](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema#metrics).